 We are committed to recruiting, retaining, developing and promoting the best legal talent.
 Accordingly, the total compensation package—base salary, bonus and benefits—for all lawyers at the firm is highly competitive with that of other major law firms.

-We have a highly competitive total compensation package for all associates, senior associates and counsel that recognizes and rewards an individual lawyer’s skill level and the value of his or her overall contributions each year.
+Our total compensation package for all associates, senior associates and counsel recognizes and rewards an individual lawyer’s skill level and the value of his or her overall contributions each year.
 Our performance-based model aligns well with our clients’ focus on value delivered, rather than simply hours billed.
-Our overall objective in implementing a performance-based compensation model was to recognize and reward strong performance at all levels, and to recognize and reward lawyers for the qualities and contributions that both the firm and our clients value most.
+This model recognizes and rewards strong performance at all levels, focusing on the qualities and contributions that both the firm and our clients value most.

 We provide a market lockstep base salary for associates, senior associates and counsel.
-The current base salary scale for associates and senior associates is:
+The current base salary scale is:

 Annual Performance Bonus

 The annual performance bonus reflects our focus on the individual lawyer and his or her development.
 The bonus program incorporates our philosophy of rewarding overall contributions, including significant contributions to the success of the firm.
-Annual performance bonuses are discretionary and are based on firm performance, quality of substantive work, quality of client service, efficiency, productivity, teamwork, collegiality and other “citizenship” factors.
-The design of the bonus system ensures that each year, those who are meeting expectations for quality of performance and productivity receive total compensation that is market competitive, and that those who are exceeding our expectations receive total compensation that is above market.
+Annual performance bonuses are discretionary and are based on firm performance, quality of substantive work and quality of client service, as well as efficiency, productivity, teamwork, and collegiality and other “citizenship” factors.
+The design of the bonus system ensures that each year, those who meet expectations for quality of performance and productivity receive total compensation that is market competitive, and that those who exceed expectations receive above-market total compensation.